jimporter/mike/README.md

 change this with `-a`/`--dev-addr`.
 Remember though, *this is for testing only*.
 To host your docs for real, you should use a real web server.

+> [!NOTE]
+> When editing your documentation, it's usually best to use `mkdocs serve`
+> instead.
+This renders the current version of your documentation without
+> forcing you to create a Git commit first via `mike deploy`.

 ### Deleting Docs

 Sometimes you need to delete an old version of your docs, either because you